 In case of chronic stress, a person will eventually run an increased risk of developing conditions, such as high blood pressure, high cholesterol, diabetes and cardiovascular diseases.
 In addition, a prolonged increased amount of cortisol suppresses the immune system, making people more susceptible to diseases.

 To make the diagnosis of stress, the general practitioner wil first engage in conversation with the patient about the physical and mental problems.
-Next, a follow-
+Next, a follow-up can be determined.

 The key to reducing stress is relaxation.
 It's important to recognize that one is stressed and will take the time to do something about it.
 The sooner the better, because the recovery period will take longer as people are stressed for a longer time.
 Apart from the fact that the patient himself can do a lot to reduce stress, there are many courses and training options that can help to deal with stress.
 A doctor can prescribe sleeping pills or sedatives for sleeplessness or anxiety.
 This way, the body can recover better.
 These drugs themselves, however, don’t solve the stress and are only intended to provide support.